pedroamarall/rest-builder/fedora/README.markdown

 	1. Type ***myls***.

-	1. Optionally, see the man pages for [chmod](https://man7.org/linux/man-pages/man1/chmod.1.html) and [mv](https://man7.org/linux/man-pages/man1/mv.1.html) for more information.
+	1. Optionally, see the man pages for [chmod](https://man7.org/linux/man-pages/man1/chmod.1.html) and [mv](https://man7.org/linux/man-pages/man1/mv.1.html) for more information.-->

+	1. Optionally, see the man pages for [chmod](https://man7.org/linux/man-pages/man1/chmod.1.html) for more information.

 1. Modify .bashrc.